CarlOwOs/NNK-EP/README.md

 > Implementation of the Non-Negative Kernel regression - Edge Pooling algorithm as well as a framework to test the algorithm.

-This project consists of a [Telegram](https://www.upc.edu/ca)®  bot developed in Python which answers either with text or images to questions related to geometric graphs defined over the [Bicing](https://www.bicing.barcelona/es)® stations in the city of Barcelona.

 ## File Architecture

 The repository contains two folders.